Are you always comparing yourself to others on Facebook, Twitter, and Instagram?

-In most situations, comparison doesn’t make us happy.
+In most situations, comparing ourselves with others doesn’t make us happy.
 Sometimes, it makes us feel jealous and envious.
-Other times, it makes us feel depressed, stressful and horrible, especially when we expect ourselves to be as good as other people.
+Other times, it makes us feel depressed, stressed, anxious, and horrible, especially when we expect ourselves to be as good as other people.

-We know we gain little from comparison, but we still do that all the time.
+We know we gain little from comparisons, but we still do them all the time.
 Why is that so?